kean/articles/2022-01-04-create-api.markdown

       ...
 ```

-Many tools fails to produce anything useful for these specs.
+Many tools fail to produce anything useful for these specs.
 Here's one example:

 ```swift
 public typealias SearchResultTextMatches = [SearchResultTextMatches]